lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This field can be elided for the transmission on the LPWAN network.
 The SCHC C/D recomputes the original payload length value.
 In the Field Descriptor, TV is not set, MO is set to "ignore" and CDA is "compute-IPv6-length".

-If the payload length needs to be sent and does not need to be coded in 16 bits, the TV can be set to 0x0000, the MO set to MSB(16-s) where 's' is the number of bits to code the maximum length, and CDA is set to LSB.

 ## Next Header field